Asian stock markets drop after Wall St hits record high again - ExBulletin

 Asian stock markets drop after Wall St hits record high again

+Inflation is weighing on U.S. markets too: The Labor Department reported on Tuesday that wholesale inflation rose 8.6% in October from a year earlier, matching the record annual gain September.

+Many industries face higher costs for raw materials and energy while facing supply chain issues.
+This has reduced their operations and prompted them to increase the prices of finished products, which made the products and services more expensive for consumers.

-In energy markets, benchmark US crude oil fell 3 cents to $ 81.90 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 66 cents on Monday to $ 81.93.
-Brent crude, the basis of international oil prices, fell 8 cents to $ 83.35 in London.
-It was 69 cents the previous session at $ 83.43 a barrel.
+Benchmark US crude oil gained 14 cents to $ 84.29 a barrel in electronic trading on the New York Mercantile Exchange.
+It jumped $ 2.22 on Tuesday.
+Brent crude, the basis of international prices, added 34 cents to $ 85.12 a barrel.

 Sources